SansGuidon/bookmarks/README.md

 * [FedoraProject Wiki](https://fedoraproject.org/wiki/Packaging:RPMMacros?rd=Packaging/RPMMacros) - definitions for some common RPM specfile macros
 * [Stack Overflow](https://stackoverflow.com/questions/8076471/how-to-know-the-value-of-built-in-macro-in-rpm) - How to know the value of built-in macro in RPM?
 * [RPM](http://rpm.org/user_doc/macros.html) - Macro syntax
-* [Senthil Kumar](https://www.ostechnix.com/download-rpm-package-dependencies-centos/) - How To Download A RPM Package With All Dependencies In CentOS
+* [Senthil Kumar aka SK](https://www.ostechnix.com/download-rpm-package-dependencies-centos/) - (2016) How To Download A RPM Package With All Dependencies In CentOS
 * [Linux Stack Exchange](https://unix.stackexchange.com/questions/259640/how-to-use-yum-to-get-all-rpms-required-for-offline-use) - How to use yum to get all RPMs required, for offline use?
 * [Red Hat Customer Portal](https://access.redhat.com/solutions/10154) - How to use yum to download a package without installing it
 * [Fedora Project Docs](https://docs.fedoraproject.org/ro/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch08s02s04.html) - Building RPMs with the rpmbuild command